neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 updatedOn: '2024-06-14T07:55:54.409Z'
 ---

+Starting in November, 2024, Vercel is transitioning its Postgres offering to Neon, as part of a new model where a Neon integration will be offered in the [Vercel Marketplace](https://vercel.com/marketplace).

-As mentioned in [Neon's announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel) about Vercel Postgres transitioning to Neon, the transition will be performed for you and no action is required on your part.
+As mentioned in [Neon's announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel), the transition from will be performed for you and no action is required on your part.
 However, there's still lots to know when changing database platforms and many questions you may want answers to.
-In this guide, we'll try try to provide that information and answer as many of those questions as we can.
-There's likely other questions we haven't thought of.
-To get you those answers as quickly as possible, we've set up slack channel ##vercel-postgres-migration, which we will be monitoring closely.
-Additionally, if you're moving over to a paid plan in Neon, you can always reach out to our Support team.
+In this guide, we'll try to answer as many of those questions as possible.

 So, let's get into it.
 What do you need to know?